Land Surveyors in Birmingham, AL

 How much does a land surveyor cost in Birmingham?

-Court reporting in Birmingham typically costs $500-5,000+ per survey, depending on duration, complexity, and turnaround requirements.
-Expedited transcripts and realtime feeds will cost more.
+Land Surveyor services in Birmingham typically run $500-5,000+ per survey, depending on scope, complexity, and turnaround requirements.
+Expedited work and specialized equipment add cost.

 How many land surveyors are in Birmingham?

-There are currently 0 court reporting providers listed in Birmingham, AL on SurveySlate.
+There are currently 0 land surveyors listed in Birmingham, AL on SurveySlate.

 What does "Sponsored" mean on a listing?